-Occupation:
+Occupation: Disabilities'

 Qualifications, experience and expertise: David has a wealth of experience gained in many years of study and work in the health industry.
-David completed studies at Muriel Yarrington School of Psychiatric Nursing and Disability Studies at Swineburn University which later progressed in further studies in Pharmacology at RMIT Bundoora Campus.
-David has more recently completed further training in OH&S Audit Methodology, WorkCover and State OH&S Compliance and Civil Works - Asphalt Resurfacing.
+David completed studies at Muriel Yarrington School of Psychiatric Nursing and Disability Studies at Swinburne University.
+Has experience as an Indentured Motor mechanic, Civil Works - Asphalt resurfacing and WorkCover/OHS Co-ordinator.
 David is a former honouree member of the Victoria Public Service Board, former member of the Disciplinary Appeals Tribunal V.P.S, former member Human Services OH&S Co-ordinating Committee and former elected Victorian State Psychiatric Services Representative Committee.